jasonbarbee/TekLinksCodeCamp-Jan-2017/Raw Slide Markdowns/Lab 5 - All Together Now/Lab 5.md

 TROPOTOKEN=
 ```

-If you modified any of this right now, do a "serverless deploy" to deploy all this to the cloud.
+---
+# Disable Resources Section
+Disable the section of the DynamoDB creation using # signs.
+You do not want to "provision" DynamoDB again.

+run serverless deploy again

 ---
 # AWS Infrastructure Layout